Emily Jean Crimson Thatcher: Personal life and family

-On February 18, 1892, Emily Jean Crimson married George Washington Thatcher and had one daughter, Patience Thatcher (1897-1980).
-They lived at 169 East Center St., Logan, Utah, which is now a bed and breakfast called the Anniversary Inn.
+On February 18, 1892, Emily Jean Crimson married George Washington Thatcher and had one daughter, Patience Thatcher (1897–1980).
+They lived at 169 East Center Street, Logan, Utah, which is now a bed and breakfast called the Anniversary Inn.

 George W. Thatcher was a noted cultural and business leader of northern Utah.
 Born in Salt Lake City on August 9, 1866, he died on August 30, 1950.
 He was the son of George W. Thatcher, Sr., and Luna Young Thatcher and was a grandson of Brigham Young, early leader of the Church of Jesus Christ of Latter-day Saints.
 He moved to Logan with his parents in 1870 when his father was called to supervise the construction of the ZCMI building on First North and Main streets.
 They returned to Salt Lake City in 1871, moving back to Logan in 1877.
 Thatcher attended the University of Deseret (now University of Utah), and later went with William B. Preston, Sr., to survey Afton, Wyoming, and other Star Valley towns.
 In 1889, he was named director of the Logan fireman's band and in 1893 was elected Cache County, Utah, treasurer.
-He became well known to patrons music, having studied in Boston for four years and New York City three years.
+He became well known to patrons of music, having studied in Boston for four years and New York City three years.
 His specialties were voice and cello.
-He was the treasurer of the Thatcher Mill and Elevator Co.; affiliated with his brother, B.G.
-Thatcher, in the Thatcher Music Co., and became a leader in the local theater field.
+He was the treasurer of the Thatcher Mill and Elevator Co.; affiliated with his brother, B. G. Thatcher, in the Thatcher Music Co.; and became a leader in the local theater field.
 He was instrumental in starting the old Thatcher opera house which was destroyed by fire in 1912.
 For many years he was head of the music department at Utah State Agricultural College.

 Emily Thatcher died on November 22, 1960, and is buried in Logan City Cemetery, Logan, Utah.